 The book is about Oskar Schell, a nine-year-old kid with too many brain cells for his own good.
 His dad, whom he adores, died in the World Trade Center in 9/11.
 A while after his death, Oskar accidentally breaks a vase in his dad’s closet and finds, in the vase, an envelope with a key.
 The envelope has the word “Black” on it and, through a series of investigations, Oskar decides that “Black” must be a last name and so he embarks on a journey to visit every Black in New York City to see if they know about the key.

-At the same time, we hear narration from Oskar’s grandfather who is mute (and

-	also abandoned his wife and unborn son (Oskar’s dad) decades earlier) and

-	Oskar’s grandmother.
-Their stories were far less interesting to me and, even

-	though I often found Oskar annoying, I was always relieved when the story

-	returned to him.
+At the same time, we hear narration from Oskar’s grandfather who is mute (and also abandoned his wife and unborn son (Oskar’s dad) decades earlier) and Oskar’s grandmother.
+Their stories were far less interesting to me and, even though I often found Oskar annoying, I was always relieved when the story returned to him.

-	It’s a book I wanted to like.
+Extremely Loud and Incredibly Close is a book I wanted to like.
 But I just couldn’t.

 If you liked this review of Extremely Loud and Incredibly Close audiobook version, you might also like these books: